hustvl/RAD/README.md

 > 3. **Compute Advantages and Train the Model**
 >    Use `compute_advantage.py` to calculate advantage values from the collected data, and then use them for model training.

+## 📌 RAD Training Discussion & Reference

+We have created a **central discussion issue** for RAD training details.
+You can view and participate in the discussion here: [RAD Training Details Issue](https://github.com/hustvl/RAD/issues/2)

 ## 📚 Citation
 If you find RAD useful in your research or applications, please consider giving us a star &#127775; and citing it by the following BibTeX entry.